vinval/flash/README.md

 |...            |                           |                                      |

 ## Reserved* property
-#### not visible in the elements strucuture inside inspector
+#### not visible in the elements structure inside inspector
 | Property Name | Value Typeof    |
 |---------------|-----------------|
 |element        |HTMLElement      |

-###### *JDom has a global object inside his parent (window) who is called jdomGlobal when you retreive each object with element property that contains the real HTMLElement
+###### *JDom has a global object inside his parent (window) who is called jdomGlobal where you retreive each object with element property that contains the real HTMLElement

 ---
 # FROM OBJECT TO HTMLElement